 Growing businesses eventually reach a point where legal issues become too complex to manage informally.
 Matters such as employment agreements, real estate contracts, and client disputes start to pile up, and leaders realize that the company needs a consistent legal strategy instead of one-off solutions.

 This isn’t a bad thing.
 It’s a sure sign of leveling up to reach your goals.
-And can also be stressful, confusing, and time consuming to manage.
+And can also be stressful, confusing, and time-consuming to manage.
 That’s where outside general counsel becomes an asset.

 Businesses that benefit most from this relationship are those in motion: expanding, hiring, or navigating change.
 They are ready to treat legal counsel as part of their overall business strategy.
 In this blog, we’ll look at what one can expect from outside general counsel, a checklist for when to know it is time to consider it as an option, and how much it costs.

-What Outside General Counsel Does
+What an Outside General Counsel Attorney Does

 At Malek + Malek, this kind of support often includes: